-Action Steps Desired Target Date 1.
-Research best practices and comparable community policies.
+Action Steps Desired Target Date Research best practices and comparable community policies.
 April 2016 2.
 Prepare draft policies.
 October 2017 3.
 Staff review of draft policies.
 November 2017 4.
 Present draft policies to Village Board.
 December 2017 5.
 Adoption of the updated policies by the Village Board.
 March 2018

-STATUS A AS OF: FE BRUARY 2021 INITIATIVE #2.2: Update the Village financial policies.
-0% 10% 20% 30% 40% 50% 60% 70% 80% 90% 100% Status Action Step Description of Action Step Status ✓ #1 Finance Director has researched and reviewed other policies and GFOA best practices.
+Status Action Step Description of Action Step Status ✓ #1 Finance Director has researched and reviewed other policies and GFOA best practices.
 Individual policies have been consolicated into a single Financial Policies Manual for ease of reference and update.
-4 #2 Updates have been made to the Investment Policy.
+Updates have been made to the Investment Policy.
+Potential the Debt, Fixed Asset, Fund Balance, Identity Thef Protection Policies.
+The Purchasing and Accounts Recafter the implementation of the new financial software Additional policies are being considered for develor recommended best practice guidance including Grants Term Financial Planning and Budget policies.
+Policy brought forward for consideration in conjunction with the #2 Updates have been made to the Investment Policy.
 Policy reviews in progress include the Debt, Fixed Asset, Fund Balance, Identity Theft and Social Security Number Protection Policies.
 The Purchasing and Accounts Receivable Policy updates will occur after the implementation of the new financial software as procedures will change.
-Additional policies are being considered for development in-line with the GFOA recommended best practice guidance including Grants, Economic Development, Long- Term Financial Planning and Budget policies.
-Policy updates are anticipated to be brought forward for consideration in conjunction with the Multi-Year Financial Forecast discussion in late-2017. ✓ #3 Complete ~ #4 Policy changes were presented to the Village Board for feedback on December 4, 2017 and red-lined versions of policies were presented to the Village Board on June 25, 2018 for discussion. √ #5 The Village of Gurnee Financial Policies and Procedures Manual was formally adopted on August 20, 2018 via Ordinance No. 2018-64.
+Additional policies are being considered for development in-line with the GFOA recommended best practice guidance including Grants, Economic Development, Long-Term Financial Planning and Budget policies.
+Policy updates are anticipated to be brought forward for consideration in conjunction with the Multi-Year Financial Forecast discussion in late-2017. ✓ #3 Complete ✓ #4 Policy changes were presented to the Village Board for feedback on December 4, 2017 and red-lined versions of policies were presented to the Village Board on June 25, 2018 for discussion.
+1 #5 The Village of Gurnee Financial Policies and Procedures Manual was formally adopted